VincentHock/vintage-resale/README.md

 User's Manual for Project:

 *Disclaimer: for the purposes of this demonstration no real money is being used when depositing funds or buying items.
-There is also no "checkout" page is to avoid inputting credit card information.
+There is also no "checkout" page as to avoid inputting credit card information.
 You can add funds in the "profile" page*

 Welcome to IKO!
-The idea behind this project was to create a one stop shop to buy and sell vintage clothing, making thrift shopping more accessible.
-Our project is meant to be compiled, configured, and used within the CS50 IDE using the "flask run" command within the terminal.
+The idea behind this project was to create a one-stop shop to buy and sell vintage clothing, making thrift shopping more accessible.

 Upon running flask, you will be directed to IKO's login page.
 You will first need to register an account by clicking the "register" button in the top right corner and filling in the required information.
 After registering, you will be sent to the log in page where you can enter your username and password to enter IKO.